-Our school has a small medical room and basic first aid equipment.
+Our school has a medical room with the first aid equipment to help.
 When accidents can be easily dealt with, they are treated in school.
 When treatment by a Doctor or Hospital is needed, parents are contacted.
 All first aid incidents are recorded.

 Occasionally, it is necessary to contact parents if their child becomes ill at school.
 We ask that our school is kept up-to-date with any changes in contact information.